makersacademy/rps-challenge/README.md

 $ rackup

 NOTES:
+I have implemented all the bonus levels.

+TO DO LIST:

 I have not yet used helpers but I intend to use it if this is extended.
 I intend to refactor my code more.
 I want to make my controller more thinner.